transferwise/pipelinewise/README.md

 # PipelineWise
-PipelineWise is an ETL and Data Pipeline Framework using the singer.io specification to load data from various sources to various destinations
+PipelineWise is a Data Pipeline Framework using the singer.io specification to ingest and replicate data from various sources to various destinations.

+Documentation is available at https://transferwise.github.io/pipelinewise/index.html

 ## Links